Zaki Ali Toumbou: Arrests and incarcerations

-On the night of 13 March 2017, Toumbou, 18, was arrested along with Ben Z., 19, whom he accused of being an accomplice to Attoumani, a 17-year-old who had fled.
-At the end of their police custody, Toumbou was charged with gang rape and false imprisonment, while Ben Z. was charged with complicity in gang rape and false imprisonment.
-They were placed in pre-trial detention at the Moulins-Yzeure remand centre.
+On the night of 13 March, Toumbou, aged 18, was arrested and taken into custody for gang rape and false imprisonment.
+He admitted to participating in these acts, but accused Attoumani of having been present at the scene.
+He also accused 19-year-old Ben Z. of having driven them to the scene of the crime.
+The next day, Ben Z. was arrested, while Attoumani remained at large after fleeing.
+In police custody, Ben Z. denied participating in the crimes or driving Toumbou and Attoumani to the scene of the crime.
+He said he had spent the evening of the crimes at home, but no one could confirm his statement, as the young man had been alone that evening.
+At the end of their police custody, Toumbou was charged with gang rape and false imprisonment and then placed in pre-trial detention at the Riom Remand Centre.
+Ben Z. was charged with complicity in gang rape and false imprisonment and placed in pre-trial detention at Moulins-Yzeure Remand Centre.

 Toumbou was taken into custody again on 17 March for the double murder of the Degl'Innocenti couple.
 On the same day, two young men, one of whom was 17 years old, were taken into custody for this crime.
-Already in prison, Toumbou was charged with murders accompanied by acts of torture against vulnerable persons and then returned to the Moulins-Yzeure remand centre.
-The following day, the two 17-year-old men were charged with the same offences and imprisoned at Saint-Étienne-La-Talaudière prison.
+Already in prison, Toumbou was charged with murders accompanied by acts of torture against vulnerable persons and then returned to the Riom prison.
+The following day, the two 17-year-old men were charged with the same offences and imprisoned at Moulins-Yzeure prison.

-On the evening of 24 March, Attoumani was spotted and arrested near Clermont-Ferrand station.
-While in police custody, he admitted his involvement in the crimes but claimed to have played a minor role in the overall events.
-He was charged with gang rape and false imprisonment and placed in pre-trial detention at Saint-Étienne-La-Talaudière prison.
+On the evening of 24 March, Attoumani was spotted and then arrested near Clermont-Ferrand train station.
+Placed in police custody in connection with the gang rape case, he admitted his involvement in all the crimes but claimed to have played a minor role in all of them.
+Like Toumbou, he confirmed that there were five perpetrators and accused Ben Z. and the two minors of complicity.
+At the end of his police custody, Attoumani was charged with gang rape and false imprisonment and placed in pre-trial detention at Moulins-Yzeure Remand Centre.